ezYakaEagle442/aks-sysdig/README.md

 # Monitor

-Verify the application status via Kubernetes Advisor, anything to highlight?
+Verify the application status via Kubernetes Advisor, anything to highlight ?

 Use PromQL Explorer to create some queries using metrics coming from or related with the Voting app (or the application you have chosen)

-i.
-One query needs to represent the cpu usage of each pod of the Voting app namespace (sysdig_container_cpu_cores_used)
+- One query needs to represent the cpu usage of each pod of the Voting app namespace (sysdig_container_cpu_cores_used)

 ```sh
 sysdig_container_cpu_cores_used{cluster="aks-lzaks-cluster"}
 ```

-ii.
-Other query needs to represent % the CPU Used (sysdig_container_cpu_cores_used) vs the CPU Requested (kube_pod_container_resource_requests{resource=”cpu”}) for the Voting app pods
+- Other query needs to represent % the CPU Used (sysdig_container_cpu_cores_used) vs the CPU Requested (kube_pod_container_resource_requests{resource=”cpu”}) for the Voting app pods

 ```sh

 ```

-iii.
-If you can’t build these 2 queries, you can use other a similar query
+- If you can’t build these 2 queries, you can use other a similar query
-c.
-Use the queries you have built to create a new dashboard
+  - Use the queries you have built to create a new dashboard
-d.
-Use the queries you have built to create an alert related with the Voting application
+  - Use the queries you have built to create an alert related with the Voting application